ph1l/rss2mastodon/README.md

 2. An "access key" for your app created for that user account. (under yourserver/settings/applications)

 ## Python setup
-Make sure to install the following Python packages

-`pip3 install bs4 pillow mastodon.py feedparser`
+Install the application in a virtual environment to containerize and isolate it's runtime.

+    python3 -m venv ~/venvs/rss2mastodon
+    ~/venvs/rss2astodon/bin/pip install .

 ## Script setup

-All configuration for the script will ultimately reside in config.ini
+All configuration for the script will ultimately reside in an ini config file. `config.ini` is provided here as an example.

 ### Mastodon configuration
 * access_token = Mastodon access token